-What first needs to be determined is if a Landlord-Tenant relationship has been created.
-In simple terms, was money or rent exchanged for the ability to stay at the home?
-If your answer is NO, depending on a few factors that an experienced Unlawful Detainer Attorney will analyze, you must likely will have an action for Unlawful Detainer in order to regain exclusive possession of the home.
+What first needs to be determined is if a landlord/tenant relationship exists.
+Was monies or rent exchanged in order to stay at the property?
+Was a duration of time placed in writing for the occupant to stay?
+If NO, depending on a few factors that experienced Unlawful Detainer Attorneys will analyze, you most likely will have an action for Unlawful Detainer in order to regain exclusive possession of the home.

 Definitions Not Associated With Unlawful Detainers

 - “Landlord” means the owner or lessor of a dwelling unit.

 - “Tenant” means any person entitled to occupy a dwelling unit under a rental agreement.